 Pontotoc County is planning some major capital projects, such as more economic development throughout our county with great expectations of a major Toyota Tier I supplier locating in our new industrial park.
-Major road and bridge projects are planned with State Aid Road funds, and the County recently secured \$900,000 in General Obligation Bonds for infrastructure improvement.
+Major road and bridge projects are planned with State Aid Road funds, and the County the funding of \$975,000 in General Obligation Bonds in July 2018 for infrastructure improvement.

-Pontotoc County along with the City of Pontotoc is looking for additional jobs to be created with the expansion of Southern Motion and the opening of Washington Manufacturing.
-Job creation did occur and continues with current expansions underway with other industries.
+Pontotoc County along with the City of Pontotoc is looking for additional jobs to be created with the expansion of Southern Motion and Behold Washington.
+Job creation did and continues to occur with current expansions underway with other industries.